NaveedHossain2026/CST8915-Lab3/README.md

 ### What challenges did you encounter when configuring environment variables in the GitHub Actions workflow?

 The biggest challenge was syncing the environment variables between GitHub and the build process.
-Because Static Web Apps integrate the API URLs into the code during the build, any typo or missing secret in the GitHub .yml file would cause the frontend to break.
+Because Static Web Apps embed API URLs in the code during the build, any typo or missing secret in the GitHub .yml file would cause the frontend to break.
 I had to carefully ensure that the names in GitHub exactly match the variables in my code.
 It required constant checking of the GitHub Action logs to confirm the values were being injected correctly before the app was deployed to Azure.

 ### How does deploying microservices on Azure Web App Service differ from running them locally?